top of page

 Introduction

 Sequence of Returns Risk (SORR) is the risk that the order of your investment returns in retirement will be unfavourable.
 At retirement, we just don't know how lucky we will be with how our investment returns and inflation will pan out, especially in early retirement.
-One popular suggestion to mitigate SORR is to hold a cash buffer, which (supposedly) prevents the retiree from having to sell down assets during a market crash when their valuations are low.
+One popular suggestion to mitigate SORR is to hold a cash buffer, which (supposedly) prevents the retiree from having to sell down assets during a market crash when their valuations are low, giving these assets time to recover.

 The questions we look to address in this blog are: